gavollink/termread/docs/Dash-t.md

 Request Terminal ID (primary Device Attributes)

 This was introduced with the VT100 series.
-Every terminal emulator I've tested responds to this.
+Every terminal emulator I've tested responds to this, excepting when `xterm` is started in VT52 compatability mode.

-Sends two control strings to the terminal, and recieves back identifying information.
+Sends a control string to the terminal, and recieves back identifying information.

 Returns whatever is returned (octal escaping control characters) in a